Rainbow-Dreamer/musicpy_docs/docs/Data Structures of musicpy.md

 ## chord

 This should be the most important class.
-In musicpy, a chord class is defined as "a set of notes", which is perhaps more general than the definition of a chord in music theory.
-This definition is perhaps more general than the definition of chords in music theory, because a complete piece of music can fit into a chord class, and it does in this library.
+In musicpy, a chord class is defined as "a set of notes", which is perhaps more general than the definition of a chord in music theory, because a complete piece of music can fit into a chord class, and it does in this library.

 You can use the chord type to represent a chord, and also a melody, or the combination of both.